dpi-tta-slides/sdf-overview/PITCHME.md

 # Canvas
 - Canvas is our home base.
 - I recommend always clicking "Modules"
-- Try to complete all required assignments by the due date
+- Please complete all required assignments by the due date
+  - if you're unable to complete assignments by due date, please let us know in advance

 ---